HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf220.md

 ### Added guidance for upgrading a Helm deployment

 === "Containers"
-    Information about the [prerequisites](../../deployment/install/container/helm_deployment/update_helm_deployment.md#prerequisites) when upgrading a Helm deployment and the [recommended actions during a CF upgrade for Kubernetes](../../deployment/install/container/helm_deployment/update_helm_deployment.md#recommended-actions-during-a-cf-upgrade) are now available.
+    Information about the [prerequisites](../../deployment/install/container/helm_deployment/update_helm_deployment.md#prerequisites) when upgrading a Helm deployment and the [recommended actions before a CF upgrade for Kubernetes](../../deployment/install/container/helm_deployment/update_helm_deployment.md#recommended-actions-during-a-cf-upgrade) are now available.

 ### New guidance for performance sizing for rendering with maximum throughput on a single node